consler/Karma/README.md

 ![Purpur Support](img/purpur-support.svg)
 </div>

 ### **Ever been annoyed at a player for killing turtles, other players, and not caring about their surroundings?
-Use the karma plugin to punish that type of players and reward the good players.**
+Use the karma plugin to punish those types of players and reward the good ones.**

 ## Actions
 * ### Killing/damaging a mob